 - Like it or not keys get lost so you’ll need to always carry 2 or risk being locked out.

 The UShake Bike Lock Cable is made for the biker who doesn’t ride into bike theft hot spots but still needs to secure their ride against opportunistic thieves.
-Considering this lock cost less than a large pizza with everything and will likely save your very expensive bike time and again over the course of its life, it is definitely a worthy entrant in our Best Bang for your Buck category.
+Considering this lock cost less than a large pizza with everything and will likely save your very expensive bike time and again over the course of its life.

 - Personalized combination can be reset as often as necessary with up to 10,000 combinations.

 - Hardened steel cables will resist all but the most heavy duty bolt cutter.

 - Need to always remember to tumble the numbers after securing the lock.